IF YOU HAVEN'T READ ANY OF THE PREVIOUS 11 CHAPTERS SINCE SEPT 11 2013 THEN

 “Or,” Freddy appeared from behind them, “you could choose me to save yourself from the potential of being serenaded by a chorus of crappy rhymes.”

 “Or,” Ryan said, coming down the stairs with the rest of the team, “she could go with me so I wouldn’t have to be limited to just one girl.”

 “Or,” Finn added, “you could go with me, your very best friend, and we could have the loveliest time staging date-destroying James Bond missions.”

 “Or,” Al said, “we could stop harassing Ella, let her choose for herself, and go downstairs to eat breakfast.”

 Over the course of the remainder of the week, I was constantly pressured by my teammates to accompany them to the dance.
 I received a confusing array of amusing enchanted objects, subtle threats, and pestering questions.
 Nick and Sam went so far as to burst in my History of Magic class on Thursday and serenade me.
 I laughed through the whole thing.

-During our last period Transfiguration class that occurred after the dreadful serenade, Rose and Ryan updated me on the situation with Finn and Dom.
-Rose and I had finished our Tranfiguration exercises and were helping Ryan struggle through the last one—vanishing the object—his weakest subject.
+During our last period Transfiguration class (only minutes after the conclusion of my dreadful serenade), Rose and Ryan updated me on the situation with Finn and Dom.
+Rose and I had finished our Transfiguration exercises and were helping Ryan struggle through the last one—vanishing the object—his weakest subject.
 The classroom was full of the squawks of twenty toucans sick of being Transfigured, so we were free to speak as loud as we’d like.
 Apparently they’d gotten Finn and Dom to grudgingly agree to go to the dance together.